VCityTeam/UD-SV/ShellScripts/computeLyonCityEvolution/Cwl/Download/Readme.md

 pip3 install cwlref-runner
 ```

+## Run a single step of collecting data
 Build the ad-hoc images manually (refer below on why cwltool can't do it for us)
 ```bash
 docker build -t liris:collect_lyon_data DockerContext